igorlogius/not-on-amo/README.md

-# Whats this?
+# What's this?

-Here are some signed addons which are either to special or dont seem to have drawn enough attenion on AMO for me to consider actively listing them there.
+Here are some signed addons which are either too special or don't seem to have drawn enough attenion on AMO for me to consider actively listing them there.

-Still, since rarely someone ask for something that matches, i'll keep this repo as backup/reference.
+Still, since rarely someone ask for something that matches, I'll keep this repo as backup/reference.

-And maybe i'll re-add them to AMO if i think one of them might be worth it.
+And maybe I'll re-add them to AMO if I think one of them might be worth it.